 San Francisco's lounge will roughly double in size and measure in at nearly 16,000-square-feet.
 Amex will expand the Terminal 3 lounge to include a second bar, private phone rooms, and private work areas along with other amenities.

 Amex's lineup has several cards that offer complimentary access to Centurion Lounges:

-The Platinum Card® from American Express — One of American Express's most popular premium products, the Platinum Card offers Centurion Lounge access, along with complimentary access to a slew of other lounges.
-Currently, the card is offering 100,000 Membership Rewards points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
+The Platinum Card® from American Express — One of American Express's most popular premium products, the Amex Platinum offers Centurion Lounge access, along with complimentary access to a slew of other lounges.
+Currently, the card is offering 100,000 Membership Rewards points after you spend $6,000 on purchases on your new Card in your first 6 months of Card Membership.
 Up to two companions can enter for free.

-Delta SkyMiles® Reserve Business American Express Card — Earn 60,000 bonus miles, 10,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $4,000 in purchases on your new Card in your first 3 months.
+Delta SkyMiles® Reserve Business American Express Card — Earn 60,000 Bonus Miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $4,000 in purchases on your new Card in your first 3 months.
 Complimentary access to the Centurion Lounge on the same day you fly Delta.
 Additional guests cost $50.

 Centurion® Card from American Express — You've probably only heard about this mysterious card in popular music hits, “My Black Card, they don't decline that!” -Chris Brown.
 But American Express's most prestigious product does actually exist and it also includes Centurion Lounge access.
 The card is not available publicly and is offered through invitation only.